Third year teaching licensure track

 Fall Semester:

-SLaT students who choose to do the 3rd year licensure track will join with BYU education majors to take the following classes.
+SLaT students who choose to do the 3rd year licensure track will join with BYU education majors to take the following classes during the 1st semester of the 3rd year.

 Additional Field Experience Classes (17 credits):

 SlaT 3rd year licensure track students will join the Spanish/French/German teaching practicums and student teaching courses (below).
 These students will have a cohort and meet weekly to develop lesson plans, discuss teaching experiences, refine teaching skills, and engage in professional development and reflection.
 A BYU professor skilled in target language pedagogy will serve as the university supervisor that completes the observations and evaluations required for licensure.
-All students will be expected to pass the Praxis Performance Assessment for Teachers (PPAT), which is an online portfolio that measures teacher candidates’ abilities and readiness to teach.
+All students will be expected to pass the Teacher Candidate Assessment (TCA), which is an online portfolio that measures teacher candidates’ abilities and readiness to teach.

 Winter Semester: